 Learn how to draw a great looking Melting Candle with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Melting Candle drawing.

 Would you like to learn how to draw a melting candle?
 This easy, step-by-step cartoon object drawing tutorial can show you how.